Australia's next national action plan on women, peace and security

 The Australian National Action Plan on Women, Peace and Security 2012-2018 (National Action Plan) is the primary mechanism through which the Australian Government seeks to achieve these goals.
 OFW works in partnership with other departments and agencies to coordinate the delivery and implementation of the National Action Plan.
 Actions taken in pursuit of the Women, Peace and Security agenda span across civil and military activities, including international development assistance, policing and defence.

 Work is ongoing to ensure the aims of the Women, Peace and Security agenda are progressed.
-To date, the Australian Government has undertaken two progress reports and one independent interim review on the National Action Plan.
-The final progress report and independent review will be completed and released later in 2018.
-And, with the current policy extended to mid-July 2019, work is underway on the next National Action Plan.
+The Australian Government has undertaken three progress reports and two independent reviews on the National Action Plan.
+And, work is underway on the next Australian National Action Plan on Women, Peace and Security 2019-2029.

 Australia’s commitment to the Women, Peace and Security agenda goes hand in hand with our engagement in other international fora such as the 2030 Sustainable Development Goals and the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW).
 Together these human rights frameworks strive for gender equality and women’s empowerment, to end violence against women, and to achieve sustainable and durable peace and security.